-Military spec boxes in simple terms is military specifications used to describe the physical and/or operational characteristics of a product, says the Government Accountability Office (GAO).
-In even simpler terms, the Department of Defense (DOD) defines Mil Spec as “military performance specification,” period.
+Military spec boxes in simple terms are military specifications used to describe the physical and/or operational characteristics of a product, says the Government Accountability Office (GAO).
+In even simpler terms, the Department of Defense (DOD) defines Mil-Spec as the “military performance specification,” period.

 - Logistic systems compatibility

 - Other defense-related objectives

 - Protect against contractor fraud